Kasungu District

 Kasungu is a district in the Central Region of Malawi.
 The capital is Kasungu.
 The district covers an area of 7,878 km², borders Zambia and has a population of 842,953.

-In Kasungu District you can cross the border into Zambia and take the legendary "100 miles of rough road" to South Luangwa National Park in Zambia.
-If you survive the road, this is one of the great animal parks of southern Africa.
 Kasungu was the home to Malawi's first president, Dr. Hastings Kamuzu Banda.

 Demographics

 At the time of the 2018 Census of Malawi, the distribution of the population of Kasungu District by ethnic group was as follows: